Do Go On - 369 - The Night Witches

 Okay.

-You see the sun come up, time to go home.
+You see the sun come up, time to go home, not night.

 Good night.